angular/angular/aio/content/guide/setup.md

 Setup for local development

 @intro
-Install the Angular QuickStart seed for faster, more efficient development on your machine
+Install the Angular QuickStart seed for faster, more efficient development on your machine.

 @description